 I like to use mine to hang damp swimsuits to dry when it’s inconvenient to use the clothesline in the shower.
 (Like when people need the shower for showering.)

-Cruisers are going to need face masks on the ship and in port when social distancing isn’t possible.
-So why not pick them a fun one with a nautical motif?
+Even in 2023, cruisers sometimes need face masks on the ship and in port when social distancing isn’t possible.
+So why not pick a fun one with a nautical motif?

 This washable anchor print face mask offers full nose and mouth coverage.
 It features two adjustable ear loops and a nose clip for comfort.